What is low-code development and why you should care?

 Business process applications

-Generally known as low-code BPM, business process applications are utilized for organizations and enterprise-grade business operations.
-These apps concentrate on streamlining workflows and automating repetitive tasks to improve operational efficiency.
+Generally known as low-code BPM, these apps support enterprise-grade operations.
+They focus on streamlining workflows and automating repetitive tasks to improve efficiency.

 Customer engagement applications